Skip to main content

 Only OPNsense gateways are supported as Internet Exit Gateways.

-To configure an Internet Exit Gateway, an active OPNsense gateway must be connected to your organization.
+To configure an Internet Access Gateway, an active OPNsense gateway must be connected to your organization.
 Other gateway types cannot be selected for Internet exit routing.

 You may create multiple Internet Gateway Networks within your organization.
 You'll find a complete list of all your private networks conveniently displayed on the left side of the Internet Gateway Networks page, making management effortless and efficient.